solvercaptcha/solvecaptcha-javascript/CONTRIBUTING.md

-# Contributing to Cloudflare Bypass Demo
+# Contributing to solvecaptcha-javascript

-Thank you for considering contributing to the Cloudflare Bypass Demo!
+Thank you for considering contributing to the solvecaptcha-javascript!
 By contributing, you're helping improve the project and enabling others to benefit from your improvements.

 Here are a few guidelines to help you get started.